libjohn/blogdown-libjohn/content/publication/webscraping.md

 # 4 = Research Data Management
 # 5 = Mapping & GIS
 # 6 = Data Visualization
-publication_types = ["1", "2"]
+publication_types = ["3", "2"]

 # titles
-title = "Regular Expressions (RegEx)"
+title = "Web Scraping"

 # Publication name and optional abbreviated version.
 publication = ""
 publication_short = ""
-date = "2017-02-05"
+date = "2017-02-10"

 # Abstract and optional shortened version.
-abstract = "Regular Expressions are a powerful method of finding patterns in text.
-For example: find all words ending in 'ing'; all words which begin with a capital letter; all telephone area codes that begin with either the numbers 7 or 8; all email addresses which contain 'duke.edu'.
-Many programming languages use regular expressions as a means to support pattern matching."
+abstract = "Preexisting clean data sets such as the General Social Survey (GSS) or Census data, for example, are readily available, cover long periods of time, and have well documented codebooks.
+However, some people want to gather their own data.
+Recent tools and techniques for finding and compiling data from webpages, whole websites or social media sources have become more accessible.
+But these techniques provide a different layer of complexity."

 # Does this page contain LaTeX math? (true/false)
 math = false